Kaosarat10/telecom-churn-analysis/Telecom_churn_analysis_REPORT.md

 7. [Recommendations](#recommendations)
 8. [Conclusion](#conclusion)

-## Introduction
-This project focuses on customer churn analysis, identifying factors influencing customer retention and churn.
-The analysis was performed using **Excel** for data preparation and **Power BI** for dashboard creation, incorporating **calculated columns** and **DAX measures** to extract meaningful insights.

 ## **Introduction**
 This project focuses on customer churn analysis, identifying factors influencing customer retention and churn.
 The analysis was performed using **Excel** for data preparation and **Power BI** for dashboard creation, incorporating **calculated columns** and **DAX measures** to extract meaningful insights.